-Hindi cinema’s greatest comedian, Johnny Walker would have turned 117 today (November 11).
-The man, who brought smiles to many faces, lived a life of hardships and struggles.
+Hindi cinema’s greatest comedian, Johnny Walker would have turned a year older today (November 11).
+The man who brought smiles to many faces, lived a life of hardships and struggles.

 Walker was born in the winter of 1920 to a Muslim family in Indore.
 He was the second of the 10 children and his parents named him Badruddin Jamaluddin Kazi.
 His father was a mill worker and when the mill closed down, the family had no option but to travel to what was then Bombay in search of work.
 In a new city, the father knocked on many doors but did not find a job.
 His wife struggled to feed the children and it is said that five died out of poverty and malnutrition.

 Jammaluddin Kazi was just 10 years old when he quit school to take responsibility for the family.
 He did odd jobs, sometimes walked long distances to sell ice candy to children outside school, and sometimes even hawked fruits and vegetables door to door.
 Sometimes, he would peddle stationery on the pavement.

 After a long wait, Kazi managed to get a secure, permanent job with the BEST service as a bus conductor.
 His posting depot was Dadar and his family finally heaved a sigh of relief.

 Kazi loved his job and entertained his passengers while on duty.
 He had not revealed to his family that he was a big movie buff and idolised the then superstar Noor Mohammed Charlie.
 Kazi would narrate dialogues from Noor Mohammed’s films while punching tickets for his passengers, and they made sure never to miss the bus because they loved his style and spirit.

 Kazi loved his job and his audience and firmly believed that someday, somebody would take notice of him and put him on the big screen beside his favorite actor.
 His wish came true, although the details of the incident are unclear.